Top 10 places to spend Christmas in the UK

 Southwold

-When thinking of the best places to spend Christmas in the UK, Southwold on the Suffolk Heritage Coast might not immediately spring to mind.
+When thinking of the best places to spend Christmas in the UK, Southwold on the Suffolk's Heritage Coast might not immediately spring to mind.
 This seaside town is a quintessential summer mainstay that sees visitors in their throngs heading to the coast to enjoy the beach and the pier amongst other things.
 However, during winter and in the lead-up to Christmas, Southwold sees fewer tourists than in the warmer months, creating a sense of peace and quiet which, when coupled with serene coastal walks, is hard to beat.

 That’s not to say that the Southwold festive scene is a sleepy affair – far from it.
 There’s a Christmas market for every weekend day during December along the Suffolk coast (including one in Southwold’s town square) so head out and buy your gifts before returning to the picturesque sight of Southwold’s iconic pier and lighthouse amid tumbling snow.
 Book your tickets at the Southwold Art Centre for Santa's Christmas Show, a festive Santamime for all the family where the kids can join in the fun and watch the elves, Rudolph and the big man himself get themselves into a comical Christmas muddle.
+Suffolk also features in our blog, where to find snow in the UK this Christmas

 Browse our Southwold cottages

 A lady reads a book in the warmth of a glowing fire by a Christmas tree.
-Hay Castle where much of the Hay Festival Winter Weekend takes place
+Hay Castle where much of the Hay Festival Winter Weekend takes place.

 Representing Wales on our list of best places to go at Christmas, Hay-on-Wye attracts the literary crowds from far and wide thanks to its moniker as the town of books.
 You may be able to pick up an aged copy of a Christmas classic such as A Christmas Carol or The Nutcracker as you explore over 20 bookshops.